RSDKModding/RSDKv3-Decompilation/README.md

 * Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-CD-11-Decompilation`
 * Then run `make CXXFLAGS=-O2 -j5` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)

-## iOS:
-* Clone the repo, then follow the instructions in the [depencencies readme for iOS](./dependencies/ios/dependencies.txt) to setup dependencies, then build via the Xcode project

 # Special Thanks of Rubberduckycooly
 * [Xeeynamo](https://github.com/Xeeynamo): For creating the RSDK Animation editor & an early version of the script unpacker, both of which got me into RSDK modding